davidpots/playsongnotes/_songs/[Bonnie Tyler] Total Eclipse of the Heart.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qWA8I5OOFno" frameborder="0" allowfullscreen></iframe>

-## Want a printable PDF of my notes for this song?
+## PDF print-out of this lesson

-Let me know!
-Email me at play.songnotes@gmail.com and I'll send you the PDF.
+If you'd like a print-friendly PDF of this lesson for offline use, view my <a href="http://playsongnotes.com/downloads/">downloads page</a>.
+You'll find it there!

 ## Capo 1st fret